pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 Bash is slow.
 Supporting a nested inheritance structure on top of bash makes it even slower.
 Without metadata caches, processing ebuilds would be extraordinarily more painful than it already is.
-Imagine the extra time it would take to source all the ebuilds required to run a command such as `emerge -e world` before dependency resolution can begin.
+Imagine the extra time it would take to source all relevant ebuilds while resolving dependencies.
 Clearly the importance of using a cache when dealing with a large corpus of highly nested bash code cannot be understated.

 For ebuild repos, the metadata cache is currently located at metadata/md5-cache from the repo root and is created by sourcing each ebuild with all its eclass